onstash/blog.onstash.me/src/pages/looking-back-at-2017.md

 -   **Blogging is fun and useful**
     After years of contemplation, I have started to blog mostly about my musings as developer [here](https://goo.gl/BPqZdZ).
 It is fun and useful because I am documenting things that I encounter.

-### Hoomans
+### People

-- First of all **study** Dale Carnegie's **How to win friends and influence people**, remember his teachings and apply it when dealing with hoomans.
+- I recommend everybody **study** Dale Carnegie's **How to win friends and influence people**, remember his teachings and apply it when dealing with people.
 This is a note to self.

-- You're dealing with beings of emotion.
+- Be objective wherever possible.
+I say 'whenever possible' because you're dealing with beings of emotion.
 Objectivity won't work every time.
-Try throwing objectivity at your girlfriend when she's pissed off at you for emotional reasons.
+Try throwing objectivity at your girlfriend when she's pissed off at you for emotional reasons and see what happens.
+Trust me, it's a fun experiment.

-- Communicate in a crisp and concise manner devoid of any tones.
+- Try to communicate in a crisp and concise manner devoid of any tones.
+I am still learning how to.

-- Be nice to hoomans.
+- Be nice to people.
 Saying "hello", "thank you" etc goes a long way.

-- Try not to be a dick to others because one day someone will definitely be a dick to you and I don't think you'll like it.
+- There is a clear difference between being straightforward and being a dick.
+Some wise people I know made me understand the difference.

-- Avoid or minimize contact with hoomans who think the world revovles around them.
+- Avoid or minimize contact with people who think the world revolves around them.

-- When you're objectively asking someone and they dodge answering it by talking about the manner in which you asked or wielding their "authority" card or they answer it with knee-jerk (read "me-jerk") replies, congratulations are finally in order.
-You're officially dealing with a kid having fragile ego bubbles.
-WAAH WAAH WAAH!

-- Try not to label hoomans and force the labeling on others by constantly talking about it.
-That's basically force-feeding your bias onto others.

-- When giving objective feedback, try to be nice and try hard not to shit on them and their work in the pretext of "giving objective feedback".
-Or if you plan to do the latter, at least give them the oppurtunity for them to gift a basket of freshly generated excreta as feedback to your work.
+- Try to factor in an individual's effort into something when giving feedback.

-- There are a lot of people narrativizing their way through everyday life.
+- Try not to narrativize your way through everyday life.
 Read this [Buzzfeed longread](https://www.buzzfeed.com/annehelenpetersen/ten-long-years-of-trying-to-make-armie-hammer-happen?utm_term=.jcaxlpzvO#.odKKQmYEe) (I promise it's neither an oxymoron nor a listicle) if you're unsure of what I am talking about.

 ### Books

 I'll be honest here.
-I am not an avid reader like those who read 3000 books a year while Facebooking and/or Instgramming and/or and/or Instagram-story-ing and/or Whatsapp-story-ing quotes from them.
-TN board would have built a statue for you if you were a student and topped their results by being the 400th "1st rank in state" person.
+I am not an avid reader.
 I managed to read 3 books this year - _Outliers_ by _Malcom Gladwell_, _The Defining Decade_ by _Meg Ryan_ and _How to win friends and influence people_ by Dale Carnegie.
-As you observed from the hoomans section, I am not strong at dealing with hoomans.
-The important thing about reading non-fiction books is to understand, analyze and apply them in your life.
-There's no point in throwing stones at a dog & getting bit by it when the author clearly states that doing the same will get you bit and having an epiphany about what the author actually said, 5 years later.
+The important thing about reading non-fiction books is to hopefully understand, analyze and apply them in your life.

 As a footnote, I would like to thank everybody involved in the past year.
 You know who you're.